Skip to Content

 Recording File Size Comparison of Streamlabs and OBS

-In the first test, I recorded the Cyberpunk 2077 game for at least one minute on the same configurations.
+In the second test, I recorded Cyberpunk 2077 on the same configurations.
 Streamlabs, by default, saves videos in the MP4 format, and OBS saves in MKV.

-Despite the format differences, both videos consumed 21 MB of storage respectively.
+Despite the format differences, both videos consumed 21 MB of storage.
 One should not be surprised because both tools use the same source code.

 Winner: Tie